 Why covered?
 The answer is simple.
 Covered bridges were roofed and enclosed to protect the wooden roadway’s structural elements from the weather, which in Vermont can be quite harsh.
 The roof and sides provide not only protection from the snowy and stormy weather, it also provides additional structural support for the roadway.

-Of course a covered bridge also makes an excellent place to go with your sweetheart and sneak a kiss!
+Of course, a Vermont covered bridge also makes an excellent place to go with your sweetheart and sneak a kiss!